melodyyin/melodyyin.github.io/_posts/2015-08-05-solving-lyfts-programming-challenge-with-netlogo.md

 The model can be found [here](https://github.com/melodyyin/etc/blob/master/lyft.nlogo).
 I have also uploaded [a demo](https://youtu.be/LEJxTB6SG0g) for this model.

 ##Case for NetLogo
-NetLogo is perfect for these scenarios since the traffic system builds upon the collective behaviors of individuals.
+Even though the challenge could be solved using pretty much any language, NetLogo is the best fit since the traffic system builds upon the collective behaviors of individuals.
 The built-in patch and turtle agents allow classes to be instantiated quickly and functions to be called easily.
-And of course, the visualization component is pretty great for debugging and to better understand the system behavior!
+And of course, the visualization component is pretty superb for debugging and for a stronger understanding of the system behavior!
 I had a lot of fun building and extending upon the prompt given.

 There are several additional extensions that can be applied to this model.
 All can be implemented within NetLogo.